 We have set a goal of 300 quilts for our guild to make and donate to SafeHouse by December, 2020.
 Now that we are home with not as much to do, it’s a good time to get out your stash and make some.
 As we’ve heard, in times of crisis like this, there is often an increase in domestic violence associated with the increased stress on families.
 We are including this ‘thermometer’ to record the number of quilts delivered to SafeHouse since January.

 Go to our Quilt for SafeHouse page and scroll down to ‘Construction Guidelines’ for the requirements.
+Be sure to wash your quilt first and package it in a plastic bag before delivery (see instructions in President’s Message above).
 Further down the page, you will also find a formatted page of labels that you can print on any inkjet fabric sheet.
 If you need pattern ideas, there are several free ones further down on that page.
 Members: if you need batting for your SafeHouse quilt, see instructions under ‘Batting’ on the same page.

 Since we can’t show our SafeHouse quilts at our Quilt Day meetings, we’ve created photos of all quilts sent to email@example.com which are posted below.
 If you’ve made one or more and they’re not included, please send photos to: firstname.lastname@example.org and they will be added to a later file.

-Click here to see photos of SafeHouse quilts delivered since January (scroll down and you’ll see the photo’s with the donor’s name).
+Click here to see photos of SafeHouse quilts delivered from January 2 through May 8, 2020 (scroll down and you’ll see the photo’s with the donor’s name).

 SafeHouse staff members sent this thank you card to our guild members who have donated quilts.

 Request from Jan Kosko – May 14, 2020 – email@example.com

 Face Masks Needed for Health Care Workers and Other Charities